BYUI-ECEN-361-Classes/Lab-06-ADC-PWM/Documentation/Assignment.md

    <mark>[*answer here*]</mark>

-* What is the maximum sample rate, given the current clocking scheme, for: the least-precise (6-bit) and most precise (12-bit) conversions?
+* Modify the code, so that the PWM output will be based on the input from the potentiometer.
+What changes are needed to link the ADC value to the PWM duty cycle?
+Show some of the code changes that need to be made:

    <mark>[*answer here*]</mark>